 Hurricane Preparation Guide for Pet Parents

 The weather that makes the Florida Keys feel like paradise on earth can also leave it vulnerable to severe tropical storms, especially hurricanes.
-Whether you are living here in Key Largo, FL permanently or temporarily, it is essential that you and your pet are prepared in the event of a natural disaster and have the means to either shelter or evacuate safely.
+Whether you are living here in the Florida Keys permanently or temporarily, it is essential that you and your pet are prepared in the event of a natural disaster and have the means to either shelter or evacuate safely.

 Your pet should always have up-to-date identification on them.
 This includes ID tags on their collar, and a microchip that is registered under your name and contact information (microchips are useless if they are not registered).
 Additionally, take pictures of your pet and save them on your phone just in case.

 Is your pet current on all of their vaccines?
 Are they taking their flea, tick, and heartworm preventatives like they should?
 Contact us to make sure your pet is up-to-date with everything they need to stay healthy.

 Keep a list of names and numbers for area shelters that can temporarily house your pet in case you need to evacuate and are unable to take your pet with you.
 If possible, get in touch with friends and family members that can watch your pet for you.

 An evacuation pack can save you lots of trouble if you and your pet need to evacuate the area on short notice.
 Be sure to include:

 - At least 2 weeks’ worth of food and water.
 Make sure dry food is securely sealed in waterproof containers.

 - If you have a cat (or two), have fresh kitty litter and litter trays on hand.
 If you have a dog, have plenty of sturdy plastic poop bags.

 - Copies of your pet’s vaccine and medical records, which should be safely stowed in a large Ziploc bag.
 Or, you can take pictures of them for your phone so you can bring them up at a moment’s notice.